maxdan94/NeighSim/README.md

 - On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a similarity threshold of 0.8: 3 minutes

 ### sim_nohub.c
-- On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a degree threshold of 100:
+- On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a degree threshold of 100: 20 minutes
-- On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a degree threshold of 1000:

 ### jaccard_opt_nohub.c
-- On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a similarity threshold of 0.5 and a degree threshold of 1000 :
+- On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a similarity threshold of 0.5 and a degree threshold of 100 : 4 minutes
-- On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a similarity threshold of 0.5 and a degree threshold of 100 :
+- On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a similarity threshold of 0.8 and a degree threshold of 100 : 2 minutes

+On a cluster with 10 threads on https://snap.stanford.edu/data/com-Friendster.html (2G edges):

+- sim.c: 8 hours; 546,035,729,830 non-zero similarities
+- jaccard_opt.c with a=0.8: 40 minutes; 16,078,688 similarities > 0.8

 ## Reference:

-The program shows that a "smart" brute-force approach is relatively scalable for this problem.
+The programs show that a "smart" brute-force approach is relatively scalable for this problem.
 The only problem being the RAM: it does not scale if the input graph does not fit in RAM (i.e., if 2 integers for each edge in the graph cannot be stored in RAM).

 Graph compression à la Boldi-Vigna could be a solution: http://law.di.unimi.it/datasets.php